Adolescent development and adolescent participation

 70% of all sexually transmitted infections occur in youth aged 15–24 years.

-Less than half of youth aged 15-24 have correct knowledge on HIV transmission.
+Less than half of youth aged 15-24 have accurate knowledge of HIV transmission.

-104 in 1,000 female adolescents aged 15-19 years who have only primary school education have given birth in the past year
+104 in 1,000 female adolescents aged 15-19 years with only a primary school education have given birth in the past year.

-While the number of people living with HIV continues to decline, new infections keep occurring among groups of young people who inject drugs and men having sex with men.
+While the number of people living with HIV continues to decline, new infections keep occurring among groups of young people injecting drugs and men having sex with men.
 About 70 per cent of all sexually transmitted infections occur among young people aged 15–24 years.
-Yet, when young people are asked how HIV is transmitted, less than half give the correct answers.
+Yet, when young people are asked how HIV is transmitted, less than half give the correct responses.

 The adolescent birth rate in Thailand is a major concern.
 For every 1,000 female adolescents aged 15–19 years, 51 of them have given birth in the past year.
 The situation is most prevalent among teenagers from impoverished households with little education.
 In Thailand, however, services are fragmented and often lack sensitivity to adolescents’ needs.
 Information about the services that do exist is scarce, and budgets are inadequate.